Hamas: Pulling Out of Gaza Truce Talks After Israeli Strike Targeting Deif

 On Saturday night Hamas official Bassem Naim told AFP that Netanyahu was to blame for the impasse and called on Biden to put "sufficient pressure" on the Israeli leader to secure a deal.

-The negotiations have been brought to a halt by Hamas's withdrawal Sunday, but the official quoted Haniyeh as saying that the group was "ready to resume negotiations when the occupation government (Israel) demonstrates seriousness in reaching a ceasefire agreement and a prisoner exchange deal".
+The negotiations have been brought to a halt by Hamas' withdrawal Sunday, but the official quoted Haniyeh as saying that the group was "ready to resume negotiations when the occupation government (Israel) demonstrates seriousness in reaching a ceasefire agreement and a prisoner exchange deal."